-Hi, I'm an assistant professor of History, Latin American Studies, and Women's and Gender Studies at The University of Scranton.
-I earned my PhD in History at the University of Chicago, where I also kept myself entertained as a flutist in the University Symphony Orchestra and as a flamenco dancer, choreographer, and instructor.
-I originally hail from a kibbutz in Israel, but was mostly raised in Los Angeles.
-Toward the end of high school, I began to tire of perfect weather and headed to muggy Princeton, where I received my BA in History, along with Certificates in Latin American Studies and Musical Performance.
+My work is colored and inspired by my experiences as a low-income immigrant growing up in Los Angeles, an early childhood on my Israeli father's kibbutz, and visits to my mother's family in Argentina.
+My trinational identity left me feeling unmoored and so, tired of perfect weather, I headed to muggy Princeton for college.
+En route to receiving a BA in History and Certificates (minors) in Latin American Studies and Musical Performance, I studied and researched in Buenos Aries and worked in Mexico City.
 After I was handed my diploma, I headed back west but stopped halfway in Chicago to work for an amazing nonprofit, Mikva Challenge.
 Training high school students to become civic leaders was just too much fun so I decided to sober up with graduate school.
-My political and artistic interests have nonetheless managed to weasel their way into my dissertation and first book, which you can read more about on the other pages of this site.
+My political and artistic interests nonetheless managed to weasel their way into my dissertation and book projects, which you can read more about on the other pages of this site.
 Enjoy!